teokem/guides/setup-macos.md

 1. Make sure you're logged into Apple App Store (top left corner menu item in Finder) using your Apple ID.
    This step may be required for system preferences to automatically download the required drivers.
-You must also be on the local network (Eduroam will not work).
+You must also be on the local network (Eduroam does not work!).

 2. Add manually in System Preferences->Printers->Address: